d2s/Documentation/docs/Parameters.md

 - `--parameter`
 	- sample `--stats`, `--dry-run`

-## Sample user selected rsync parameters

-And that is it.
-Rsync excludes whatever found in the `--exclude-from` file (including file patterns).

-### RsyncOSX passing userselected parameters to rsync
+## RsyncOSX passing userselected parameters to rsync

 The user can set own parameters by using `user` in dropdown menu.
 Preset parameters are: